 ** LEGAL UPDATE **

-Both within the United States and around the world, offices that handle immigration functions are either closing or vastly limiting their functions in response to the novel coronavirus or COVID-19 pandemic.
+Both within the United States and around the world, offices that handle immigration functions have either closed or vastly limited their functions in response to the novel coronavirus or COVID-19 pandemic.

 If you are in deportation (removal) proceedings in immigration court, you will also likely be rescheduled.
 Only detained people are, for the most part, going before judges for their hearings.
 Check your local court's status on the EOIR website.

 Effective Date: March 18, 2020